Pana Community Hospital Ratings & Violations

 Christian County Circuit Court

 Katie M. Blakeman

-If you suspect your loved one has suffered injury through medical malpractice after being admitted to Pana Community Hospital, Rosenfeld Injury Lawyers can help.
+If you suspect your loved one has suffered injury through medical malpractice after being admitted to Pana Community Hospital, Rosenfeld Injury Lawyers LLC can help.
 Our Christian County medical malpractice attorneys can work as your legal advocate to ensure your family receives the financial compensation they deserve.
 Contact our law offices today at (888) 424-5757 to discuss all available legal options.
 No upfront payment is required because we accept all personal injury compensation claims are contingency fee arrangements.
 This means our services are paid only after we have negotiated your out-of-court settlement or have won your case in a jury trial.